 Although heat domes are common, some are more severe and can cause widespread problems.

-A recent study in the journal Nature Climate Change [PDF] predicts that climate change will amplify the frequency and intensity of extreme heat.
+A 2021 study in the journal Nature Climate Change [PDF] predicts that climate change will amplify the frequency and intensity of extreme heat.
 Think about investing in a great (energy-efficient) air conditioner, because there may be more heat domes in the coming years.

 A version of this article was published in 2021; it has been updated for 2023.